-Pseudoxanthoma elasticum is a disorder of connective tissue that causes abnormalities in the skin, eyes, and blood vessels.
+Pseudoxanthoma elasticum is a rare hereditary disorder of connective tissue that causes abnormalities in the skin, eyes, and blood vessels.

-Pseudoxanthomaelasticum stiffens the fibers that enable tissue to stretch and then spring back into place (elastic fibers).
+Pseudoxanthomaelasticum causes stiffening of the fibers that enable tissue to stretch and then spring back into place (elastic fibers).
 Elastic fibers are in the skin and various other tissues throughout the body, including blood vessels.
 The blood vessels may stiffen, losing their normal ability to expand and allow more blood to flow as needed.
 Stiffness also prevents the blood vessels from contracting.

-Stiff blood vessels lead to high blood pressure.
+Stiff blood vessels lead to complications such as high blood pressure.
 Nosebleeds and bleeding in the brain, uterus, and intestine may occur.
-Too little blood flow may result in chest pain (angina) and leg pain while walking (intermittent claudication).
+Too little blood flow may result in chest pain (angina) or a heart attack and leg pain while walking (intermittent claudication).
 Bleeding may continue for prolonged periods.
-Damage to the back of the eye (retina) can cause severe loss of vision or blindness.
+Damage to the back of the eye (retina) can cause hemorrhages and gradual loss of vision.

 Doctors base the diagnosis on the results of a physical examination.